arjundhanjal/bash_cv/README.md

 ## Other notes

-This is not a very complex script.
-It's just meant to make my own life a little more automated.
-The symlink ensures that I can post, embed, and share one link and keep the file current.
+The symlink ensures that I can post, embed, and share one link and keep the file pointed to it current.